-&lt;sup>1It guards the end of the string.
+1It guards the end of the string.
 Often we assume that it is lexicographically smaller than any character in the alphabet.

-Figure 9.2: The suffix tree of CABACBCBACABCABCACBC\$.
+Figure 6.2: The suffix tree of CABACBCBACABCABCACBC\$.

-Note the following properties for the suffix tree T of s\$ = cabca\$, or the larger example shown in Figure 9.2.
+Note the following properties for the suffix tree T of s\$ = cabca\$, or the larger example shown in Figure 6.2.

-- There is a bijection between suffixes of s\$ and leaves of T. - Edges leaving the internal nodes are annotated with substrings of s\$. - Each outgoing edge of a node begins with a different letter. - Each internal node has at least two children. - Each substring s' of s\$ can be found by following a path from the root down the tree for |s'| characters.
+- There is a bijection between suffixes of s\$ and leaves of T. - Each internal node has at least two children. - Each outgoing edge of an internal node begins with a different letter. - Edges are annotated with substrings of s\$. - Each substring s' of s\$ can be found by following a path from the root down the tree for |s'| characters.
 Such a path does not necessarily end at a leaf or at an internal node, but may end in the middle of an edge.

 We now give more formal definitions and shall see that a "clever" representation of a suffix tree only needs linear, i.e., O(n) space.
-Most importantly, we cannot store substrings at the edges, because the sum of their lengths is still $O(n^2)$ .
+Most importantly, we cannot store substrings at the edges, because the sum of their lengths is still $O(n^2)$.
 Instead, we will store references to the substrings.

-9.3 A Formal Introduction to Suffix Trees
+6.3 A Formal Introduction to Suffix Trees